niart/Aachen-Indoor-VPR/readme.md

   </tr>
 </table>

 Dataset was preprocessed before training.
-The event stream is converted into 50 event frames per sample with a 2ms window and 128×128 resolution.
+The event stream is converted into 50 event frames per sample with a 2ms window per frame and downsampled into 128×128 resolution.
 There are 1,500-1,700 event samples per recording.
-First recording is used for training, and second recording for testing.
-For varying lighting, first and third recordings are mixed and split evenly for training and testing.
 A typical RGB frame and its synchronous event frame (rendered by software DV), the process of creating event-based sample, as well as the eventul preprocessed event sample are shown below:
 <table align="center">
   <tr>